influxdata/docs-v2/content/influxdb/cloud-serverless/admin/billing/limits.md

 ## UI error messages

-The {{< cloud-name >}} UI displays a notification message when service quotas or limits are exceeded.
+The {{< product-name >}} UI displays a notification message when service quotas or limits are exceeded.
 The error messages correspond with the relevant [API error responses](#api-error-responses).

 Errors can also be viewed in the [Usage page](/influxdb/cloud-serverless/admin/billing/data-usage/) under **Limit Events**, e.g. `event_type_limited_query`, `event_type_limited_write`,